junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 5613
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 5613

-> To designate the Quindaro Townsite in Kansas City, Kansas, as a National Historic Landmark, and for other purposes.
+> To designate the Quindaro Townsite in Kansas City, Kansas, as a National Commemorative Site.

 ## § 1.
 Quindaro Townsite National Commemorative Site Act